Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Results

-In the following discussion of the demographics of the rotation properties of the BLOeM sample we adopt the \vsinift\ results for the bulk of the sources, though we replace the 70 SB2 values with their relevant A \vsini\ results.
-Henceforth we refer to their projected rotational velocities as simply \vsini.
-We also make use of `single', SB1 and SB2 designations as assigned in previous BLOeM papers \citep{shenar2024,villasenor2025,britavskiy2025,bestenlehner2025,sana2025,bodensteiner2025}, reproduced in Table\,C.1 for convenience.
-Broadly speaking, SB2 systems were identified by visual inspection of the spectra, SB1 systems are those (non-SB2 systems) that pass the two radial velocity (RV) variability criteria\footnote[1]{Briefly, the criteria for OB stars are that the peak-to-peak RV amplitude must exceed 20\,\kms, and at least one of the RV pairs differ by more that 4$\sigma$.}, and the `single' designation refers to those stars that fail both criteria.
-Note that some stars (87) were assigned ambiguous binary status flags: SB?, SB1/lpv (lpv = line profile variable), SB2?, etc. These systems have been excluded from the single/SB1/SB2 groups in the following discussion, though this exclusion has little impact on the overall statistical picture.
-One important exception is due to \citet{villasenor2025} subdividing their `single' cohort (as described above) into two sub-types, RV variable (RVvar) if any pair of RV measurements differ by more than 2$\sigma$, otherwise defined as RV `constant'.
-However, for consistency with the O and BSG samples the RVvar sample is absorbed into the `single' category discussed above.
-Nevertheless, we recall that many systems with the `single' label may be long period binaries, the components of which are evolving as single stars, or (almost) pole-on systems.
+In the following discussion of the demographics of the rotation properties of the BLOeM sample, we adopt the \vsinift\ results for the bulk of the sources, but we replace the 70 SB2 values with their relevant A \vsini\ results.
+Henceforth, we refer to their projected rotational velocities as simply \vsini.
+We also make use of single SB1 and SB2 designations as assigned in previous BLOeM papers \citep{shenar2024,villasenor2025,britavskiy2025,bestenlehner2025,sana2025,bodensteiner2025}, reproduced in Table\,C.1 for convenience.
+Broadly speaking, SB2 systems were identified by visual inspection of the spectra, SB1 systems are those (non-SB2 systems) that passed the two radial velocity (RV) variability criteria\footnote[1]{Briefly, the criteria for OB stars are that the peak-to-peak RV amplitude must exceed 20\,\kms, and at least one of the RV pairs differ by more than 4$\sigma$.}, and the single designation refers to stars that failed both criteria.
+Some stars (87) were assigned ambiguous binary status flags: SB?, SB1/lpv (lpv = line profile variable), SB2?, etc. These systems are excluded from the single/SB1/SB2 groups in the following discussion, but this exclusion affects the overall statistical picture little.
+One important exception arises because \citet{villasenor2025} subdivided their single cohort (as described above) into two sub-types, RV variable (RVvar) if any pair of RV measurements differed by more than 2$\sigma$, otherwise defined as RV constant.
+However, for consistency with the O and BSG samples, the RVvar sample was absorbed into the single category discussed above.
+Nevertheless, we recall that many systems with the single label might be long period binaries, the components of which are evolving as single stars, or are (almost) pole-on systems.
 An important caveat to the above, which should also be kept in mind in the following discussion, is that only a handful of sources have been formally identified as triple systems.
 Based on previous work \citep[for example][]{moe2017}, however, we expect the average OB primary to have between 1.5 and 2.0 companions (for $q>0.1$).
 Therefore, the full effect of triples and higher-order systems on the analysis must await the full analysis of the radial velocity data.